cmgoffena13/etl-watcher/README.md

 ## ⏰ Timeliness & Freshness

 The monitoring system provides two complementary checks, timeliness & freshness, to ensure your data pipelines are running optimally.
-They run on a configurable schedule through the two endpoints: `freshness` and `timeliness` (ping the endpoints as often as you like, they do broad coverage).
+They run through the two endpoints: `freshness` and `timeliness` (ping the endpoints as often as you like, they do broad coverage).
 These endpoints queue background tasks using Celery workers to evaluate each pipeline against its defined rules.

 ### Pipeline Execution Timeliness
 Monitors if pipeline executions complete within expected timeframes, helping identify performance issues and long-running processes.
-Uses a configurable lookback window to check both running and completed pipelines to alert on long-running pipelines as well.
+Uses a configurable lookback window to check executions (running and completed).

 #### Timeliness Check Features
-- **Lookback Window**: Configurable time window to check for overdue executions (e.g., last 60 minutes)
+- **Lookback Window**: Configurable time window to check for overdue executions (e.g., any execution started within the last 60 minutes)
 - **Running Pipeline Detection**: Identifies currently running pipelines that exceed their threshold
 - **Completed Pipeline Detection**: Identifies completed pipelines that took longer than expected
 - **Dynamic Thresholds**: Uses pipeline-specific or pipeline-type-specific timeliness settings